fepitre/gentoo-binhost/README.md

 # NOTSET

 On the hosted instance by the author, each Qubes OS gentoo template is used to create three independent `binhost` as virtual machines.
 They are registered as Gitlab runners.
-Artifacts and logs of build can be found at [fepitre-bot/gentoo-binhost](https://gitlab.notset.fr/fepitre-bot/gentoo-binhost/).
+Artifacts and logs of builds can be found at [fepitre-bot/gentoo-binhost](https://gitlab.notset.fr/fepitre-bot/gentoo-binhost/).

 # References